jjbandit/tc-gen/README.md

 using the 'Save & Close' button, and that the template workbook is not open in Excel.

+# Shameless Self Promotion
+Like this software?
+Consider [contributing](http://jessejames.ca/projects/tc-gen) to its development.

+Like the way I do business?
+Contact me by email at jesse.hughes.it@gmail.com

 # License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by